chainloop-dev/chainloop/devel/README.md

 Once logged in, please refer to our [Getting Started guide](https://docs.chainloop.dev/getting-started/setup) to learn how to setup an OCI registry.

+## Developing Extensions / Integrations

+Refer to the [Extensions](../app/controlplane/extensions/README.md) documentation for more information.

 ## Troubleshooting

 ### Integration tests failing on OSX with Docker Desktop